Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

                       data.frame(ID=USDA.TT$name), match.ID=FALSE)
 ```

-The resulting object now contains also slots of type ''labpt'' which is exactly the geometric gravity point of the first polygon automatically derived by the ''SpatialPolygons'' function.
+The resulting object now contains also slots of type `labpt` which is exactly the geometric gravity point of the first polygon automatically derived by the `SpatialPolygons` function.

 ```r